Things to Do in Gibraltar: The Quick Version

 Parking in La Línea:

 Multiple car parks operate near the border.
-Municipal car parks (the Disuasorio) charge approximately €7-8 for a full day (high season).
-Blue zone street parking is cheaper (€1.30 per hour, up to €6.35 for 6 hours) but filling these is luck.
+Expect to pay around €7-8 for a full day in the municipal car parks (the Disuasorio) in high season — tariffs change, so check the signage when you arrive.
+Blue zone street parking is cheaper by the hour, but finding a space is luck.
 Private car parks near the border offer comparable rates.
 The car parks on Avenida Príncipe de Asturias are closest to the frontier — a 5-minute walk.

 Pro tip: Arrive before 08:30 or after 16:00 to avoid commuter traffic at the border.
 Thousands of Spanish workers cross daily, creating bottlenecks around school drop-off and end-of-work hours.